Focus on Nutrients Part: 2 Manganese (Mn)

 Commercial, Prey Model, and Homemade Raw Dog Food

-Unless commercially produced pet food, homemade or prey model diet contain the whole prey animal, including the hair, wool and feathers, (which is not possible when using all human grade standards) one must add manganese-rich ingredients.
-Look for commercial made raw foods, and don’t see manganese supplements on the label, look for one of the foods at the top of table 2.
+Unlike commercially produced pet food, homemade or prey model diets contain the whole prey animal, including the hair, wool, and feathers, (which is not possible when using all human-grade standards) one must add manganese-rich ingredients.
+Look for commercial-made raw foods, and don’t see manganese supplements on the label, look for one of the foods at the top of table 2.
 If you don’t see one, write and ask the manufacturer the source and amounts of Mn in their foods.

 Prey model and homemade recipe feeders, note how little manganese is contained in meats, even in liver.

 Adult dog food makers who use lean meats, and some vegetables, add ¼ mg of Mn per 1000 kcal (if no vegetables add 1 mg).
 For puppies add 1 – 1 ¾ mg; cats and kittens add 1 ½ mg of Mn per 1000 kcal to at least reach the AAFCO minimum suggested amounts, which are still far below ancestral amounts.

 Try to add foods with the most Mn per calorie.
 Manganese is one of 7 essential nutrients that we worry about when making meat-based diets.
 We want to provide these nutrients with whole foods, but not add a lot of calories, throwing the diet further out of balance.
 Therefore, we need to solve each nutrient with foods providing the most nutrient per calorie.
 This is especially important for fat dogs and cats.